agokhale11/vandytfx/README.md

 <h2>Support</h2>
-Contact Joshua Stafford (joshua.o.stafford@vanderbilt.edu) with any questions about this project.
+Contact Aditya Gokhale (aditya.p.gokhale@vanderbilt.edu) or Joshua Stafford (joshua.o.stafford@vanderbilt.edu) with any questions about this project.

 <b>Extra Files</b>
 - Procfile: used for hosting with Heroku (Needed for Django Application)